 And yet, I was still there.
 In fact, I was promoted.
 The owners (a husband and wife duo but I mostly interacted with the husband on a day-to-day basis) seem to either acknowledge my talents or simply need a warm body in their second location, and I fit the bill.
 I went to manage their newest store.

-The moment I assumed my new position, we hit turbulent water.
+The moment I assumed my new position, we went from low-grade waves of disdain to turbulent waters.
 His general dislike turned into outward annoyance and aggressiveness.
 I remember texting my boss a question, and not getting an answer.
 It was something I needed to know, and after a few days, I texted him again.
 He told me I was insane—that I was acting crazy for texting him more than once.
 He avoided me regularly, skipping on visits to the store when he knew I was working.
-I remember one conversation with his wife where she asked why we weren’t getting along, and I told her he hadn’t spoken any words to me, to my face, in over a month.
+I remember one conversation with the wife where she asked why we weren’t getting along, and I told her he hadn’t spoken any words to me, to my face, in over a month.

 So she made us get a beer.

 I was no angel at this job.
 The minute I sensed he didn’t like me, I pretty much went negative.
 I trashed talked both of them (I apologized for trash-talking his wife, truly the only regret I have at this job), I expressed my frustration constantly and openly—both with employees and with customers.
 I wasn’t bad at my job but it was clear that I hated being there.

 Because it sucks to work somewhere when your boss so obviously dislikes you.